 Weekly: "Weaves need to be cleansed frequently to look fresh."

 Monthly: "Visit your stylist every 2 to 4 weeks so he or she can groom and refresh your weave."

 How long should you leave your weave in for?

 “The recommended length of time to keep a weave in is two months," says Charlotte.
 "Full head weaves and tracks should be touched up every 2 to 4 weeks.
 You should also leave a 2 to 4 week gap in-between weaves and it’s essential to have conditioning treatments done before, during and after your weave,” she adds.

 What are the best types of hair to use?

 “There are a number of brands such as my own Charlotte Mensah Bespoke ones, Virgin Indian, Remy hair extensions, Brazilian and Peruvian," says Charlotte.
 "These are all reusable and of the highest quality.
 Temporary brands are not reusable and they do tend to tangle.
 You can purchase these from local hair shops and online stores."

 Also check out American Dream hair extensions, which counts super stylists Trevor Sorbie and Guido as fans.

 What are the risks?

-According to Philip Kingsley, “The biggest potential problem is traction hair loss (known as traction alopecia) and breakage because of the pulling involved.
+According to the experts at Philip Kingsley, “The biggest potential problem is traction hair loss (known as traction alopecia) and breakage because of the pulling involved.
 The breaking and receding hair can be fairly obvious.
 Hairs can often snap off, but with consistent use your hairs can actually be pulled out from the follicle and if this is done repeatedly, your follicles can become permanently damaged and your hair can stop growing back.